Germany players cover mouths at World Cup in FIFA protest

-DOHA, Qatar (AP) — Germany's players covered their mouths for their team photo before their opening World Cup match in an apparent rebuke of FIFA’s clampdown on plans to wear armbands to protest discrimination in host nation Qatar.
+Germany's players covered their mouths for their team photo before their opening World Cup match to protest against FIFA for its clampdown on seven teams' plans to wear armbands that were seen as a rebuke to host nation Qatar’s human rights record.

+“It was a sign from the team, from us, that FIFA is muzzling us,” Germany coach Hansi Flick said after his team's 2-1 loss to Japan.

-It seemed to be a response to FIFA’s warning to the seven European federations, including Germany’s, that players would be penalized if they wore colorful “One Love” armbands as a symbol for inclusion and diversity.
-The seven team captains had planned to wear the armbands.
+The gesture was a response to FIFA’s warning to the seven European federations, including Germany’s, that players would be penalized if they wore colorful “One Love” armbands as a symbol for inclusion and diversity.
+Germany captain Manuel Neuer and the other six team captains had planned to wear the armbands for their opening games at the World Cup.

+German soccer federation DFB tweeted a statement on its position during Wednesday's game.

+“With our captain’s armband, we wanted to send a signal for values that we live in the national team: diversity and mutual respect.
+Being loud together with other nations.

+"It’s not a political message: human rights are nonnegotiable.
+That should be obvious.
+Unfortunately it still isn’t.
+That’s why this message is so important to us,” the federation said.
+"Denying us the armband is like muzzling us.
+Our stance stands."

-Qatar has been under scrutiny for its human rights record and laws criminalizing homesexuality.
+Qatar has been under scrutiny for its human rights record and laws criminalizing homosexuality.

-Soccer's governing body issued the warning Monday just hours before the first teams were set to play with their captain wearing the armband.
-FIFA said the players would immediately be shown a yellow card.
+Soccer's governing body issued its warning Monday just hours before England and the Netherlands were set to play with their captains wearing the heart-shaped, multicolored logo of the “One Love” campaign.
+FIFA said the players would immediately be shown a yellow card and could face further consequences.

 Germany coach Hansi Flick and soccer federation president Bernd Neuendorf were among those to criticize FIFA’s decision.

-German Interior Minister Nancy Faeser, who is also responsible for sports, wore a “One Love” armband in the stands at the Germany-Japan game.
+German Interior Minister Nancy Faeser, who is also responsible for sports, wore a “One Love” armband in the stands at the Germany-Japan game, where she was sitting beside FIFA president Gianni Infantino.
 Faeser tweeted a photo of herself wearing it with the hashtag #OneLove.

 News agency DPA reported Faeser had the armband on under a pink blazer that she took off during the first half.